Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 Praia da Ursa

 The stunning Praia da Ursa is a white sand beach, just before reaching Cabo da Roca.
 It remains relatively quiet because of the not so easy path, quite steep at times, down to the beach.
-However, the 15-20 minute walk is a small price to pay for the views during the cliff descent and once on the beach.
+However, the 15-20 minute walk is a small price to pay for the views both during the cliff descent and once on the beach.

 Praia do Guincho